Details, Map, & FAQ’s

 Our rain delay policy is to delay the show for up to 1 hour before postponing the show until the following evening.
-The setup, storage, and shooting crew issues make it very difficult to go to the following Saturday night.
+The setup, storage, and shooting crew issues make it very difficult to go to the following weekend.

 Is there somewhere we can watch the fireworks from land?

-Unfortunately, not.
+Unfortunately, there isn’t.
 There is no public parking lot or public property close to Billy Goat Island.
 The best way to view the show is by boat, or on one of the private boathouses within viewing distance.

 How do we get to the show?